spxuw/RFOnM/README.md

 </pre>

 # Output
-Output is a one-column csv file indicating the ids of genes in disease module.
+Outputa are a one-column csv file indicating the ids of genes in disease module and another file indicating the angle (theta) of each gene.